Mintygadhok/abletrace-lab-docs/Section_2.md

 5. **PS-create dead block** PackingSlips.js:333-334 + createPS/editPackslips line numbers — never confirmed against code.
 Verify on box → chart back-end.
 6. **A9 / A15 frontend file-maps** — look duplicated (two lists of the same files from different sessions).
 Do NOT merge or prune until verified against live code → then chart / rules as appropriate.
 7. **Back-end LINE NUMBERS across all chart rows** — written from session notes, not read from live code.
 File + function are solid; line numbers are grep-to-confirm at the moment of use (they shift each commit).
-8. **RESOLVED (was to-verify) — ship_qty on fork.
-CLOSED by J9b.** The version-fork WRITES ship_qty=0 for intermediates (carries qty in Kg, drops ship_qty).
-DB-confirmed S45: FO-0007 ship=10 → FO-0007-2 ship=0.
-The chart was right; Section K was wrong (its "clean" claim was the pure-ADD path, not the fork — now corrected in K v4).
-This is a REAL OPEN BUG, no longer a question.
-Fix = "Fix A" (fork handler copies ship_qty forward + one-time heal of 0# rows).
-The ACTION now lives in Section 1 (NOW) as a P-item; this line is just the record that it's settled and where the fix is tracked.
+8. **CLOSED S77 (J81) — NEVER A BUG.** The "ship_qty dropped on fork" defect does not exist and never did.
+The earlier J9b reading was wrong; it was replaced in S78's Section 5 rebuild. ⚠ "Fix A" is a DEAD NAME — no such fix was ever needed, and any surviving pointer to it is dead.
+Grep the whole repo for "Fix A" at 3B build time (S79).
+This line is the record that the question is settled, not that it is open.

 ---

 ## CLEANUP PILE (confirm each, then delete — kept actionable, not prose)

 ```
-STALE     A1 stale lines: "Ubuntu 24.04" (really 26.04) · "t3.small" (really
+STALE     A1 stale lines: "Ubuntu 24.04" (really 26.04) · "t2.small" (really
-          t2.small) · "abletrace" as live DB (really abletracelab_live).
-Confirm
+          t3.small — the t2 claim was FALSE, struck S73) · "abletrace" as live
+          DB (really abletracelab_live).
+Confirm against box, then delete.
-          against box, then delete.
-Also "Current position S42" refs (32 sessions
+          Also "Current position S42" refs (37 sessions old); B's on-box build
-          old); B's on-box build recipe (superseded by CI — keep the discipline
+          recipe (superseded by CI — keep the discipline lines, drop the build
-          lines, drop the build mechanics).
+          mechanics).
-          ⚠ S76 NOTE: Section 0 already records both boxes are t3.small (t2.small
-          was the FALSE claim, struck S73).
-So the STALE line above is itself
-          out of date on that one point — the boxes ARE t3.small.
-Reconcile when
-          this pile is cleared.
 DEAD      A12 on-box build recipe (box can't build) · A13 "two environments"
           (really three + old app) · duplicate SESSION 0 block in A · duplicate
           S66 dev-environment block in A · duplicate S57 driver/auth block in B.